hamsypg/YT-Downloader/README.md

 ### 2. Download the Desktop App
 - Go to the [Latest Releases](https://github.com/HAMSypg/YT-Downloader/releases/latest) page.
-- Download the `YT-Downloads-Pro.exe` file.
+- Download the `YT-Downloads.exe` file.
 - Run the application on your Windows PC.

 ### 3. Activate Smart Integration